Skip to content

 For P.E, you will need to wear your plain house colour t-shirt, joggers or shorts, and suitable trainers.
 Remember to also tie your hair up if it is long and remove all jewellery.
 If it is cold please wear your Berkeley PE hoodie, Berkeley jumper/cardigan or a plain alternative.

-In writing this term we will be using the following book (amongst others) to support the children in their learning:
+In writing this term we will be using the following books to support the children in their learning:

 We use the White Rose Maths scheme as the basis for our Maths curriculum.